bacalhau-project/bacalhau/docs/examples/model-inference/S3-Model-Inference/index.md

 ### Running the inference script

-To use this script, you need to provide the paths to the tar.gz file containing the pretrained model, the output directory where the model will be extracted, and the input image file for which you want to perform inference.
+To use this script, you need to provide the paths to the tar.gz file containing the pre-trained model, the output directory where the model will be extracted, and the input image file for which you want to perform inference.
 The script will output the predicted digit (class) for the given input image.

 ```bash